 Applying the paint with an airbrush is actually the easy part.
 Once you've finished, it's time to clean up.

 Start by cleaning out the pot or jar holding the paint.
 Some airbrushes are designed to feed out of a standard paint bottle.
 If you have one of these, you can often just unscrew the bottle and replace the lid.
 This is great for common colors that you can premix or thin and save for multiple projects.

 After replacing or removing most of the paint from the hopper, fill it with the appropriate cleaner for your paint.
 Cycle the cleaner through the brush until the spray is clear.

 If you are spraying multiple colors, you can go ahead and start your second coat now.
 If you are done for the day, then it is a good idea to go a little further to make sure you've completely cleaned the brush before putting it in storage.

-Disassemble the brush and soak the nozzle in cleaner.
+Disassemble the brush and soak the nozzle in the cleaner.
 Small pipe cleaners are available to clean the tubes.

 After cleaning, allow the parts to dry before putting everything back together.

 Cleaning an airbrush completely takes time, sometimes longer than the painting, but it is an absolutely essential task to maintain your tool and ensure good results the next time you're ready to paint.
-It doesn't take much to clog the tool and dried paint is much harder to remove later.
+It doesn't take much to clog the tool, and dried paint is much harder to remove later.